 Please tick the appropriate box next to the question below.
 Yes Not Sure No 1 Do you provide opportunities for the people who use your service (or their family/friends) to get involved in aspects of the recruitment process: • Deciding what qualities a worker needs? • Contributing to/agreeing job descriptions and job adverts? • Participating in interviews and deciding who should be offered the role?
 2 Do your job adverts specifically ask for people who are kind, caring, compassionate and patient?
 3 Does your application pack demonstrate that your organisation values its staff and treats them in a dignified and respectful way?
 4 Do your job descriptions highlight the behaviours and attitudes the successful applicant needs?
 5 Do your interview questions ask people to give examples of how they behaved in the past, as this is a good indicator of how they'll behave in the future?
-6 Does your organisation model the behaviours you expect from new staff by treating applicants in a dignified manner e.g. responding to all queries and applications in a timely and friendly way?
-7 If your organisation does not have the resources to meet 6 above is that clear in their literature?
+6 Does your organisation model the behaviours you expect from new staff by treating applicants in a dignified manner i.e. responding to all queries and applications in a timely and friendly way?

 Please tick the appropriate box next to the question below.
-Yes Not Sure No 8 Do new staff undertake an induction of sufficient depth and detail that on completion they feel confident to be able to carry out their role, ensuring dignity is respected at all times?
-9 Do new staff have the opportunity to shadow colleagues who demonstrate the values, attitudes and behaviours that are required for the delivery of dignified care and support?
-10 Do new staff have a named mentor who they meet with regularly during their early months and who they can call on for support?
-11 Where your organisation feels that a new member of staff is unsuitable for the role to which they have been appointed or will not pass their induction, does it consider if there are other roles within the organistaion that may be more suitable?
+Yes Not Sure No 7 Do new staff undertake an induction of sufficient depth and detail that on completion they feel confident to be able to carry out their role.
+8 Do new staff have the opportunity to shadow colleagues who demonstrate the values, attitudes and behaviours that are required for the delivery of dignified care and support?
+9 Do new staff have a named mentor who they meet with regularly during their early months and who they can call on for support?
+10 If your organisation feels that a new member of staff is unsuitable for the role or will not pass their induction, if appropriate do you consider if there are other roles that may be more suitable?
 11 If your organisation feels that a new member of staff is unsuitable for the role or does not pass their induction, is the 'letting go' situation handled sensitively and in a manner that enables the individual's dignity to be maintained?